The 2020 Housing Opportunity Agenda

 The 2020 Legislature should act to help Oregonians achieve housing stability.
 These proposals are the Housing Alliance's recommendations to support more Oregonians to access opportunity through safe, stable, and affordable housing.

-In addition, the Housing Alliance has endorsed several proposals.
+In the 2020 Legislative session, the Housing Alliance endorsed several proposals.

 The Oregon Housing Alliance is convened by the nonprofit Neighborhood Partnerships